TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

       If your application doesn't care whether the parameter was encoded as in :rfc:`2231`, you can collapse the parameter value by calling :func:`email.utils.collapse_rfc2231_value`, passing in the return value
-      from :meth:`get_param`.
+      kutoka :meth:`get_param`.
 This will return a suitably decoded Unicode string when the value is a tuple, or the original string unquoted if it isn't.
 For example::